Tekki/sql-ledger/README.md

 # Documentation

 The documentation is very minimalistic and doesn't contain much more than the function names of the different modules.
-If you have [Mojolicious](https://mojolicious.org/) installed, you can start a perldoc server from your SQL-Ledger base directory with
+If you have [Mojolicious](https://metacpan.org/pod/Mojolicious) and [Mojolicious::Plugin::PODViewer](https://metacpan.org/pod/Mojolicious::Plugin::PODViewer) installed, you can start a perldoc server from your SQL-Ledger base directory with

-    perl -I. -Mojo -E"plugin 'PODRenderer'; app->start" daemon
+    perl -I. -Mojo -E'plugin "PODViewer"; a->start' daemon

 and browse to [localhost:3000/perldoc/sql-ledger](http://localhost:3000/perldoc/sql-ledger).